 - Balance, strength, and flexibility, which are key to preventing injuries and falls.

 - Odds against chronic illness.
 Physical activity also often helps manage chronic illness with fewer medicines.

 As you get older, an inactive lifestyle increases your risk of chronic disease.
 Conversely, getting regular aerobic exercise is one of your best defenses against diseases, such as:

-If you already have a chronic disease, becoming physically active may decrease your need for medicine to treat or control
+If you already have a chronic disease, becoming physically active may reduce your need for medicine to treat or control it.

 I'm not physically active right now-how do I start?